elastic/elasticsearch-rails/README.md

 The libraries are compatible with Ruby 1.9.3 and higher.

-The version numbers follow the Elasticsearch major versions, and the `master` branch is compatible with the Elasticsearch `master` branch, therefore, with the next major version.
+The version numbers follow the Elasticsearch major versions.
+The `master` branch is compatible with the Elasticsearch `master` branch, therefore, with the next major version.

 | Rubygem       |   | Elasticsearch |
 |:-------------:|:-:| :-----------: |